anbox-cloud/discourse-docs/reference/ams-configuration.md

 ## Features

-Some features can be conditionally enabled via AMS.
+Anbox Cloud includes some features which are not enabled by default but can be conditionally enabled.
+The features are enabled by flags which are configured through AMS.
+You can configure the feature flags either globally for all containers or per application.

+To configure a feature globally for all containers, use a command similar to the following:

+    amc config set container.feature foo,bar

+To configure a feature for one application in the manifest, use a syntax similar to the following:

+    name: my-app
+    instance-type: a4.3
+    features: ["foo", "bar"]

 #### System UI

 *since 1.10.2*

-By default Anbox hides the Android system UI when an application is running in foreground mode.
-In some use cases it's however required to have the system UI available for navigation purposes.
-The system UI can be enabled via feature flag, e.g.:
+By default, Anbox hides the Android system UI when an application is running in foreground mode.
+In some use cases, however, it's required to have the system UI available for navigation purposes.
+This can be enabled with the `enable_system_ui` feature flag.

-    $ amc config set container.features "enable_system_ui"

 The feature flag will be considered by all new launched containers once set.